jcisio/MediaWrapper/README.md

 ### Responsive player ###

 MediaWrapper in most cases uses the default player provided by each service.
 To make the player responsive (e.g. width = 100%), you can use CSS to make the iframe responsive.
-There are a lot of tutorial out there.
+There are a lot of tutorials out there.

 Another solution is to use the excellent and tiny [Fitvids JS](http://fitvidsjs.com/) jQuery plugin to make all videos responsive.
 It takes care of your CSS.